henryzhangzhy/pykffusion/README.md

 ## TODO

+- [ ] should not treat observation equally, we should mark sensors because this will influence the covariance.
+- [ ] add noise to lidar
 - [ ] multi modal fusion logic
   - [ ] merge multi modal data
   - [ ] multi modal association